How 9 Cuts of Meat Got Their Names

 7. Chateaubriand steak

 This preparation for a thick cut from the tenderloin allegedly takes its name from the first diner to enjoy it, Vicomte Francois-Rene de Chateubriand (1768-1848).
-Chateaubriand was a foodie, but he got a lot of other stuff done in his lifetime, too.
-He served as France's ambassador to Prussia, and his writing established his place as the father of French Romanticism.
+Chateaubriand was a foodie, but he got quite a bit done away from the dinner table, too.
+He served as France's ambassador to Prussia, and his writing earned him praises as the father of French Romanticism.

 Chateubriand enjoyed a good steak, too.
 At some point during his life, the writer's personal chef whipped up a dish of a very large peppered beef tenderloin topped with a buttery wine-and-shallot sauce, and a new meat sensation was born.